PostgreSQL replication settings from a MySQL user perspective

 From restarting the slave DB to checking replication

-After completing the above settings, you are ready to restart the slave DB.
+Once the above settings are complete, you are ready to restart the slave DB.

 The restart command is the same as for the master DB.

-Once the restart is complete, replication should be in progress, so check the replication progress from the master DB side.
+Once the restart is complete, replication should be taking place, so check the progress of replication from the master DB side

-If the state item is streaming, it means that replication is being executed.
+If the state item is streaming, it means that replication is currently being performed

-• sent_location is an address that indicates how far the WAL file was sent from the master DB to the slave DB.
+• sent_location is the address that indicates where the WAL files have been sent from the master DB to the slave DB

-• write_location is an address that indicates how much has been written to the buffer area on the slave side.
+• write_location is the address that indicates how far the data has been written in the slave buffer area

-• flush_location is an address that indicates how much has been written to the disk area on the slave side.
+• flush_location is the address that indicates how far the data has been written to the slave's disk area

-• replay_location is an address that indicates how far data has been imported in the slave DB.
+• replay_location is the address that indicates how much data has been imported into the slave DB

-In the above example, the addresses sent_location, write_location, and flush_location are the same, so it means that the state up to this point is the latest.
+In the above example, the addresses up to sent_location, write_location, and flush_location are the same, so this indicates that the state up to this point is up to date.

-There is a slight delay in replay_location, but since it is currently executed in asynchronous mode, it is not a concern unless it is significantly off.
+Although replay_location is slightly behind, it is currently being executed in asynchronous mode, so it is not noticeable as long as it is not significantly out of sync.

 That's it.